We have compiled a list of Frequently Asked Questions (FAQs).

 Extra Dead Time can be changed in Settings -> Scanning Criteria.
 Normally it is set to 0.06 but try changing it to 0.10 or even 0.15.
 The maximum value the program will accept is 0.30.
 If your Settings in the Scanning Criteria allow for two channel processing, it will use the Primary and Secondary Channels specified in the Scanning Criteria.
 Normally the Primary Channel is used for R-wave detection and the Secondary Channel is used in the case of a possible missed R-wave.
 Both channels are used for morphology and artifact measurements.

 No, you do not need a stand-alone version of Java in order to run the HE/LX Analysis software.

-the software has been tested to run on Windows 7, 8 and 10.
+The software has been tested to run on Windows 7 and 10 operating systems.
 If you encounter issues installing your software, please contact NorthEast Technical Support for assistance.

 You can check your version of Java by typing the following at the DOS shell command prompt: >java -version.
 Here is what we get in response to this command:

 - java version “1.6.0_03” Java(TM) SE Runtime Environment (build 1.6.0_03-b05) Java HotSpot(TM) Client VM (build 1.6.0_03-b05, mixed mode, sharing).